yyyair/framework3/README.md

 ## Game Loop
 ### Updating
-Responsivle for component logic and catching  and handling events.
+Responsivle for component logic, catching  and handling events.
 ### Drawing
-Draws stuff.
+Draws the current state of the game.
+By default, the current scene is drawn.

+## Graphics
+### Actor
+The most basic drawble GameObject.
+Usually will be part of a scene.
+### Scene
+A collection of several data types, mostly actor lists.

 ## Documentation
 Should probably make one.